 Hypervisors work by creating an additional layer between your physical hardware (or operating system) and a virtual machine.
 They can be either “bare metal” hypervisors or “hosted” hypervisors.
 Bare metal hypervisors are installed on the physical hardware, without any operating system (also called Type 1).
 You can then create virtual machines directly.
 Hosted hypervisors (Type 2) run on an existing operating system and are generally easier to operate as they function like any other program you can use on your computer.

-Best Virtualization Software Comparison for 2020
+Best Virtualization Software Comparison

 I’ll go through the different options available on the market, including the best virtualization software for Windows, Mac, and Linux today.

 VirtualBox is free virtualization software for Windows in the form of an open-source hypervisor.
 Don’t be fooled by it being free: this Oracle product is one of the best Windows virtualization tools out there.
 VirtualBox can run on host operating systems including Windows, Linux 2.4 and onwards, Server 2003, Solaris, OpenSolaris, and OpenBSD, and can also install these as guest operating systems.

 VirtualBox is a hosted hypervisor—this means you run it on your operating system as an application and create virtual machines through this application.
 VirtualBox uses snapshots to save a current VM state, so you can revert to it later if necessary.
 Snapshots are primarily used for testing purposes.
 Finally, it supports the migration of virtual machines, performance optimization tools, and a remote-access GUI.